 - \$250,000 plus full indirect costs.

 - Five year award, non-renewable.

 - Allowable costs:

 - faculty and/or staff salary is allowed

 - no tuition, stipend or salary for students or postdocs is allowed

 - consultant costs, equipment, supplies, travel for key persons, and other program-related expenses may be included in the proposed budget

-- There will be an additional call for applications in 1-2 years.
+- There are no more plans for future solicitations

-Eligible institutions must be doctoral degree granting institutions with established pre-doctoral programs.
-If the applicant institution also trains a significant number of postdoctoral scientists, the postdocs must be included in the novel program.
+- Eligible institutions must be doctoral degree granting institutions with established pre-doctoral programs. - If the applicant institution also trains a significant number of postdoctoral scientists, the postdocs must be included in the novel program.

 Activities must be available to all trainees regardless of funding source.
 (Note: these programs must be farreaching; they are not intended to reside within an individual department.)

-- Applications should leverage existing institutional resources to broaden and enrich training experiences so that trainees are exposed to multiple research and research-related career paths early in their training.
-Programs should identify various career paths and develop meaningful opportunities targeting those pathways. - Trainees are expected to have the opportunity to select from among these experiences. - The program is NOT meant to train them fully for new career options, but should prepare them for the next steps in their career development.
+- Applications should leverage existing institutional resources to broaden and enrich training experiences so that trainees are exposed to multiple research and research-related career paths early in their training. - Programs should identify various career paths and develop meaningful opportunities targeting those pathways.
+These may include industry, government, academia, or entrepreneurial career paths. - Trainees are expected to have the opportunity to select from among these experiences.

+The program is NOT meant to train them fully for new career options, but should prepare them for the next steps in their career development.

-One goal of these awards is to broaden traditional training experiences such that trainees are better prepared for careers in a variety of other venues, including industry, government, academia, or entrepreneurial enterprises.
-While it is expected that trainees intending to enter academic research careers will benefit from the broader training experience, programs designed exclusively to target academic research careers will be considered nonresponsive.
+While it is expected that trainees intending to enter academic research careers will benefit from the broader training experience, programs designed exclusively to target academic research careers will be considered non-responsive.